dshetty100/MechaCar_Statistical_Analysis/README.md

 ![Suspension Coil Lot 3 T-test](Images/t_test_Lot3.png)

 The results of the T-test for the suspension coils psi for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value (0.0417) is just low enough for us to reject the null hypothesis.
-This lot may be need to be discarded, or at least more closely evaluated.
+This lot may be need to be discarded.

 ## Study Design: MechaCar vs Competition
 There are many factors that consumers take into consideration when evaluating a car to purchase.
 However, in a world where ridesharing is becoming more ubiquitous and it's easy and cheap to get around in other people's vehicles, customers looking to purchase a car are looking for more than just a conveyance.
 They will be looking to buy a car that is an economical means to regularly transport themselves and their items on a reliable, regular basis.